MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Order**, and then choose the related link.
 1. Open the sales order.
 1. On the **Lines** FastTab, choose **Get line suggestions**.
 1. In the **Suggest lines with Copilot** window, enter your prompt or select one from prompt guides.

+If

 ## Review, save, discard, or regenerate suggestions